Glossary

 GELF (Graylog Extended Log Format) — A structured log format used alongside NDJSON for persona telemetry output.
 Provides standardized fields for log aggregation systems.

 Gotcha (Gotchas Rule) — A path-scoped instruction encoding hard-won operational knowledge.
 Activated only when a developer works on files matching the glob pattern, invisible otherwise.
-Technology-specific and highly shareable.
+In Claude Code, gotchas compile to .claude/rules/ files which are re-injected into the agent's context every time a matching file is accessed — making them the highest-impact artifact AgentBoot produces.

 HARD Guardrail — A non-overridable compliance rule deployed via MDM or marked required: true in the org config.
 Cannot be elevated, overridden, or disabled at any scope level.
 Used for rules where violation is a compliance incident.